 ‘the UK Council’ or ‘the UK Council of the College’ means the Council of the College as defined in Section XIX of these Bye-Laws;

+‘Virtual Means’ means by telephone or video conferencing and/or use of electronic facilities and/or electronic platforms in which all participants may communicate with other participants.

 Rules of Interpretation

 (a) The singular includes the plural, and the plural the singular.